30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 6. Harissa Chickpea Stew with Eggplant and Millet

-Vegetarians rejoice: This hearty stew contains 20 satiating grams of protein per serving, despite being totally meatless (and made with pantry staples that you likely already have on hand).
+Vegetarians rejoice: This hearty stew contains 20 satiating grams of protein per serving, despite being totally meatless (and made with a number of pantry staples that you likely already have on hand).
 Substitute millet with quinoa or jasmine rice if you’d prefer.

 7. Bulgur with Roasted Butternut Squash, Sage and Goat Cheese

 Never tried bulgur?
-This fall dish makes a great first impression.
+This fall dish will make a great first impression on you.
 It’s also loaded with Honeycrisp apples, dried cranberries, thyme and toasted pecans, in case the name alone wasn’t seasonal enough for you.

 8. Spiralized Winter Vegetable Gratin

 No hate to white potatoes, but this gratin replaces them with a more vibrant mix of parsnips, sweet potatoes and butternut squash.
 They’re all spiralized instead of being sliced paper-thin to give the bake a unique appearance and texture.
-But don’t let the veggies fool you: It’s teeming with ooey-gooey dairy, because balance.
+But don’t let the veggies fool you: It’s teeming with ooey-gooey dairy, because balance is everything.

 9. Kale Salad with Persimmons, Crispy Chickpeas and Fried Shallots